Kurosakicoder/ReactNativeGrocery/README.md

-This project was bootstrapped with [EXPO](https://reactnative.dev/docs/environment-setup).

 ## Project Info

 This project contains all the node modules so you just need to clone and run the project.
-The api is taken from [NEWSAPI.ORG](https://newsapi.org/)
+The api is taken from [SPOONACULAR](https://spoonacular.com/food-api/docs)

 ## Available Scripts